 Bret Easton Ellis, the infamous author of American Psycho, is one of my favorite writers and thinkers.
 His podcast opens with an exhaustive and sometimes biting take on films, Hollywood, and current events.
 He then interviews a writer, actor, or other media figure—who’s often a friend or acquaintance—so I revel in feeling like a fly on the wall within Bret’s inner circle.
 Additionally, his actual voice is quite singular, which I’d describe as a kind of lurid ASMR.

 This guy’s got opinions, particularly about our current social climate.
 Admittedly, they’re not for everyone, but I can’t get enough.
 Otherwise, it’s hard not to appreciate his genuine passion for and encyclopedic knowledge of film and publishing.
 I also find his nostalgia for the 1970s and praise for Joan Didion—many a writer’s favorite writer—particularly endearing.
-Recently, I LOLed listening to the episode with journalist Joel Stein, who similarly challenges the status quo. — Michele, Assistant Editor
+Recently, I LOLed listening to the episode with journalist Joel Stein, who similarly challenges the status quo. — Michele, Content Editor